Concordium/concordium.github.io/source/testnet/desktop-wallet/install-ledger-app.rst

 #.
 Open the Terminal application.
 Click the **Launchpad** icon in the **Dock**, type *Terminal* in the search field, then select **Terminal**.

 #.
 Install the package manager Homebrew.
+Copy the following line into the Terminal and press enter.

 .. code-block:: console

    /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

-2. Install Python3 and Pip3 to manage (alternatively use pyenv if you need multiple python versions):
+2. Install Python3 and Pip3 to manage (alternatively use pyenv if you need multiple python versions).
+Copy the following line into the Terminal and press enter:

 .. code-block:: console

    brew install python@3.9

-3. Install libusb:
+3. Install libusb.
+Copy the following line into the Terminal and press enter:

 .. code-block:: console

    brew install libusb

-4. If you have Mac with M1, install:
+4. If you have Mac with an M1 or similar Apple Silicon CPU, install:

 .. code-block:: console